 Aelita makes a bold decision letting Jeremy bring back Yumi to the real world after falling from the digital sea.
 Aelita & Jeremy are not giving up.

-Cruel: Jeremy voice is muted when is mouth opens “Return To The Past.”
+Cruel: Jeremy’s voice is muted when his mouth opens “Return to the Past.”

 Episode 7 – Image Problem